Fender has teamed up with Mike McCready to launch the new Limited Edition Mike McCready 1960 Stratocaster.

 An exacting, ultra-limited-edition recreation of that guitar, this Strat features a two-piece select alder body with a (heavily) relic'd lacquer finish, a flat-sawn flame maple neck with a 1960 “oval C” profile, and a flat-lam rosewood fingerboard with 21 vintage frets.

-The guitar's Custom Josefina hand-wound pickups – matched exactly to the originals – are connected to a five-way switch and vintage wiring, including a treble bleed tone capacitor.
+The guitar's Custom pickups – matched exactly to the originals and hand-wound by Joesfina Campos herself – are connected to a five-way switch and vintage wiring, including a treble bleed tone capacitor.

 Elsewhere, there's a three-ply vinyl pickguard, a vintage-style synchronized tremolo with a Callaham bridge block, vintage-style tuning machines, a bone nut, and a wing string tree with metal spacer.

-The Fender Custom Shop Limited Edition Mike McCready 1960 Stratocaster will be available in February – in a run of 60 instruments – for a cool $15,000.
-The guitar comes with a deluxe hardshell case, strap, polishing cloth, a McCready case candy kit, and a certificate of authenticity
+The Fender Custom Shop Limited Edition Mike McCready 1960 Stratocaster is available now – in a run of 60 instruments – for a cool $15,000.
+The guitar comes with a deluxe hardshell case, strap, polishing cloth, a McCready case candy kit, and a certificate of authenticity.

 For more info on the guitar, stop by fendercustomshop.com.